Trump denies wrongdoing, says lawyer's tape 'perhaps illegal'

 Federal prosecutors in New York are investigating Cohen for possible bank and tax fraud, and for possible campaign law violations linked to a US$130,000 payment to Daniels and other matters related to Trump's campaign, a person familiar with the investigation has told Reuters.
 Cohen has not been charged with any crime.

+Such circumstances might include preventing harm to others or the lawyer's need to establish his own defence to the client's conduct.

+Green said Cohen was unlikely to raise his need to defend himself to avoid an ethics charge "because if Trump and Cohen were committing crimes together, and that's why Cohen recorded their calls, then Cohen has bigger disciplinary problems."

-(Reporting by Andrew Heavens and David Brunnstrom; additional reporting by Roberta Rampton; Editing by Nick Zieminski)
+(Reporting by Andrew Heavens, David Brunnstrom and Karen Freifeld; Additional reporting by Roberta Rampton in Berkeley Heights, New Jersey and Anthony Lin in New York; Editing by Nick Zieminski and James Dalgleish)